codefaux/Gopher360/README.md

 Build Instructions
 ======
-Building is pretty straightforward (Visual Studio Community Edition seems to Just Work(tm) For Me(tm)), but you may get a "missing win32 include" error due to the solution targetting. ~~Simply follow the instructions the error provides (Project -> Retarget solution) to ensure your project has a working link to the libraries it needs. ~~ (Visual Studio Community 2019 prompts for this step)
+Building is pretty straightforward (Visual Studio Community Edition seems to Just Work(tm) For Me(tm)), but you may get a "missing win32 include" error due to the solution targetting.
+Simply follow the instructions the error provides (Project -> Retarget solution) to ensure your project has a working link to the libraries it needs.
+(NOTE: Visual Studio Community 2019 prompts for this step when loading the solution.)

 License
 ======